Saad-6/EBazar/README.md

 #Ecommerce Store MockUp with .Net

 ## Functionalities ...

+Pretty much all the real world functionality of an ecom store

 Create/Manage User Account

 Browse / Search Products

 Add Products to Cart

-Searches Products from an external Product if not found in the current DB
+Searches Products from an external Project if not found in the current DB

 ## Admin